SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 As we can see, the family is *saving* $104,493 per year.

-Adding the "cash in your pocket" line item, in honor of Sandy, we get an annual savings of $104,493, and an accounting error of $0.
+Adding the "cash in your pocket" line item, in honor of Tommy, we get an annual savings of $104,493, and an accounting error of $0.

 ## Discussion